manchumahara/cbxwpemaillogger/README.txt

 * View Email Log
 * View Email Preview
 * ReSend email from the list window
+* Delete X Days old logs from Log listing
+* Auto delete X Days old logs using wordpress native event schedule
+* Custom Setting panel
+* Delete custom options created by this plugin and email logs on uninstall(it's not deactivate, uninstall means delete plugin)

 == Installation ==

 This section describes how to install the plugin and get it working.

+> this plugins add an extra header to email to tracking email sent success or not.
+The custom header added in email is in format
+  'x-cbxwpemaillogger-id: $log_id'

 e.g.